-Hanging Bridges at Nesher Park offers a lovely circular hike close to Haifa.
-And on this path, you will hike in a waterless river, visit caves and walk on hanging bridges.
-Let’s begin exploring!
+Hanging Bridges at Nesher Park offers loop tracks near Haifa.
+And you can visit a dry river, caves, and two hanging bridges.

 Interactive map of the area: